-The reason these videos are so common is because most humans learn visually and what better way to describe your business than with a video.
+The reason these videos are so common is that most humans learn visually and what better way to describe your business than with a video.
 Usually, these videos show what your company is about including your products services and even your history.

 We work with you to help create what content should be included in the video and what style best fits your company or brand.
 Sometimes this type of video is also needed for a Kickstarter campaign or product launch.
-The content isn’t always just an overview of a company it can also be about a product or service.
+The content isn’t always just an overview of a company it can also be about a specific product or service.

 What is a customer support video and why would you need one?
 You may be asking yourself this question as you read this, but let us explain what they are and how they can help your business.